ArjafellahOmar/Omar-Arjafellah/README.md

 💡 My Skills

-* AI,Machine Learning and Deep Learning
+* AI,Machine Learning and Deep Learning.
-* Data Analysis & Visualization
+* Data Analysis & Visualization.
-* Big Data using tools like Hadoop and Spark
+* Big Data using tools like Hadoop and Spark.

 🌟 What Drives Me
 I aim to contribute to innovative projects in AI and Machine Learning, helping businesses leverage data-driven insights for better decision-making.
 I’m always eager to learn new techniques and collaborate with passionate teams.